qnk/instap-project/README.md

 Thanks to the use of the previous techniques and modularization, the API scales better and it's easier to test and to maintain.

 ## Endpoints

+All endpoints (except `/login`) have to authorize first, so must be send the jwt on the `Authorization` header as `Bearer` authentication.
+The application extract the jwt to authenticate.

+This is a list of the endpoints of the app:
 + POST to `/login`: To get `authorization_token' as response with a provided user id and a password in the body.
+Response is a hardcoded jwt.
 + POST to `/customers`: To get `Measures` with graphql query:
 	+ To get Measures based on clientId and date: Send in the body:
 		query: `{ Measure (clientId: 1, date: 123456 )}`
 	+ To get Measures history based on a clientId: Send in the body:
 		query: `{ Measure (clientId: 1) { values }}`
+  + Responses to these endpoints keep graphql style (maintaining the same format of the query).
+An example of valid response with 200 status is:
+    `{
+        "data": {
+            "Measures": [
+                {
+                    "values": [
+                        25,
+                        27.2,
+                        28
+                    ]
+                },
+                {
+                    "values": [
+                        30
+                    ]
+                }
+            ]
+        }
+    }`

+For more information about requests and responses please, check Postman file.

 ## Notes about REST APIs spec
 Currently, there's not any GET route in the API, which is far from the traditional REST specification.